-Recommendation: Encourage property owners to allow access to burial sites and improve accessibility of materials required by Maryland law for access requests by descendants or other persons of interest.
+Recommendation I.1.1: Encourage property owners to allow access to burial sites and improve accessibility of materials required by Maryland law for access requests by descendants or other persons of interest.
+Recommendation: Create informational packets for owners of properties that contain cemeteries regarding legal access requirements and make them available for distribution by local government, etc.